 Then the pain followed.

 Agony trailing the path of the magic, she sprung backwards.
 Her hands separated and the bolts of mini lightning dissipated with a pop.
 Her elbows smacked the floor and she found herself staring at a spinning ceiling.
-She struggled to find a breath in the hollow expanse of her lungs.
+She gasped to fill the hollow expanse of her lungs with air.
 The door clicked.
-Avery sprung up and ran for the bed.
+Avery jumped up and ran for the bed.
 She dove into the sheets and rolled when her torso hit the springs.
 The door opened and Avery didn’t need to see the person to know who had entered.

-“Hi, Mason,” she chirped, but her attempts to look cute might as well have been futile.
-The man who now stood at the end of the bed didn’t return the smile.
-Twitching wings surrounding his lanky figure; he wasn’t exactly a man either.
+“Hi, Mason,” she chirped, but her attempt to look cute was futile.
+The man standing at the edge of the bed didn’t return her smile.
+Twitching wings surrounding his lean figure, he wasn’t exactly a man either.

 Mason was the harpie who plunged her into the world of the supernatural.
 Six foot seven, he barely fit in the room that was structured just for his race.
 He’d obviously flown partway here because his brown mop of hair never managed to stay in any semblance of order.
 It only grew worse when he didn’t trim it.
 Hanging over his ears and framing his strong jaw line, he looked more like an indie rocker than ever.

 “You would be crazy enough to pull a stunt like that!”
 Mason hissed, on par with his notorious attitude.

 “Give it up.
 I could feel that aura of the Willow magic a mile away!
 What are you doing?
 Why are you trying to summon it?”
 Despite his tone, she knew Mason was actually genuinely worried.